-Michael A. Johnson, Portfolio Manager at Vanguard.
-He has been with Vanguard since 1999, has managed investment portfolios since 2010, and has co-managed the Portfolio since 2016.
-Education: B.S.B.A., Shippensburg University.
+Daniel J. Prislin, CFA, Portfolio Manager and Research Analyst at Jackson Square.
+He has worked in investment management since 1994, has managed investment portfolios since 1996, has been with Jackson Square since 2005, and has co-managed a portion of the Portfolio since 2010.
+Education: B.S. and M.B.A., University of California at Berkeley.